OPCFoundation/UA-.NET-Legacy/README.md

 There are three projects:
  * AMQP - samples that implement the AMQP transport and AMQP pub-sub;
- * WebSocket - samples that implemengt the WebSocket transport;
+ * WebSockets - samples that implements the WebSockets transport;
  * GDS/OAuth2 - a modified GDS which implements OAuth2 based user authorization.

 The sub-folder readme's have more information.